Horizontal gene transfer: Artificial horizontal gene transfer

-Importance in evolution
+In evolution

 Horizontal gene transfer is a potential confounding factor in inferring phylogenetic trees based on the sequence of one gene.
 For example, given two distantly related bacteria that have exchanged a gene a phylogenetic tree including those species will show them to be closely related because that gene is the same even though most other genes are dissimilar.
 For this reason, it is often ideal to use other information to infer robust phylogenies such as the presence or absence of genes or, more commonly, to include as wide a range of genes for phylogenetic analysis as possible.

 For example, the most common gene to be used for constructing phylogenetic relationships in prokaryotes is the 16S ribosomal RNA gene since its sequences tend to be conserved among members with close phylogenetic distances, but variable enough that differences can be measured.
 However, in recent years it has also been argued that 16s rRNA genes can also be horizontally transferred.
 Although this may be infrequent, the validity of 16s rRNA-constructed phylogenetic trees must be reevaluated.

 Biologist Johann Peter Gogarten suggests "the original metaphor of a tree no longer fits the data from recent genome research" therefore "biologists should use the metaphor of a mosaic to describe the different histories combined in individual genomes and use the metaphor of a net to visualize the rich exchange and cooperative effects of HGT among microbes".
 There exist several methods to infer such phylogenetic networks.

 Using single genes as phylogenetic markers, it is difficult to trace organismal phylogeny in the presence of horizontal gene transfer.
 Combining the simple coalescence model of cladogenesis with rare HGT horizontal gene transfer events suggest there was no single most recent common ancestor that contained all of the genes ancestral to those shared among the three domains of life.
 Each contemporary molecule has its own history and traces back to an individual molecule cenancestor.
 However, these molecular ancestors were likely to be present in different organisms at different times."